Microtomography, laminography, grating interferometry

 The X-ray beams produced at third generation synchrotron radiation facilities exhibit a high degree of coherence.
 This results from the small source size σ (in the 50 µm range) and the large source to sample distance L (in the 100 m range).
 The transverse coherence length dc= λL/2σ, is in the 100 µm range, and allows to record “phase images” by just varying the sample-to-detector distance (“propagation technique”).
 The great advantage of this new type of imaging is the increased sensitivity it provides, either for light materials such as polymers, or for composites made up of materials with neighbouring densities (for example Al and Si).
 A first use of the phase images rely on the visualisation of the phase jumps that occur at the edges of a particle or porosity imbedded in a matrix having a different index of refraction.
 A more sophisticated approach (“phase retrieval”) allows obtaining the local phase shift, which is proportional to the density

 The principle of microtomography is very similar to the one of the well-known medical scanner.
-When applied to materials investigation, it consists in recording a series of radiographs (typically of the order of 1000) for different angular positions of the sample, which rotates around an axis perpendicular to the beam.
+When applied to materials investigation, it consists in recording a series of radiographs (typically of the order of 2000) for different angular positions of the sample, which rotates around an axis perpendicular to the beam.
 Several laboratory microtomographs have been commercially produced over the last years.
 But the best images, in terms of spatial resolution, signal-to-noise ratio and quantitative exploitation, are obtained using synchrotron radiation.
 They result from the high intensity, practically parallel and monochromatic incoming beam.
 In this approach: there is no image magnification, and the spatial resolution mainly results from the effective pixel size of the detector.
-The range of pixel sizes available at the ESRF goes from 0.3 µm to 30 µm, and a big effort is being produced to enhance the spatial resolution to the 100 nm range.
-The total acquisition time is in the few seconds (“fast tomography”) to 1 hour range, and the recorded data is often several Gigabytes.
-Microtomography can be combined with phase contrast imaging, either in a qualitative way (“edge enhancement”) or, more quantitatively, including phase retrieval (“holotomography”).
+The range of pixel sizes available at the ESRF goes from 0.3 µm to 50 µm, and a big effort is being produced to enhance the spatial resolution to the 100 nm range.
+The total acquisition time is in the less than one second (“Ultrafast tomography”) to 1 hour range, and the recorded data is often several Gigabytes.
+Microtomography can be combined with phase contrast imaging, either in a qualitative way (“edge enhancement”) or, more quantitatively, including phase retrieval (“holotomography” or Paganin approach).